jefftranter/raspberrypi/gpio-board/README.md

 3. A DHT11 or DHT22 temperature/humidity sensor
 4. A connector for an FTDI USB to serial adaptor which provides access to the serial port/console.

-It is compatible with the Raspberry Pi 2 or 3.
+It is compatible with the Raspberry Pi 2, 3 or 4.
 It is not compatible with the Raspberry Pi version 1 which had a smaller GPIO connector.
-It should work with the Raspberry Pi Zero if it has a GPIO header installed.
+It will work with the Raspberry Pi Zero if it has a GPIO header installed.

 The board is compatible with the GPIO connector on a Toradex Colibri i.MX6 series mounted on an Aster carrier board.
 Programming is slightly different from a Raspberry Pi as the GPIO devices names are numbered differently (see below).